I remember the date like it was tattooed on my left arm. October 25, 1994. It was a Tuesday.

 It was a transformative experience for me.
 We talk a lot about the importance of engaging the Team Members and hearing their ideas.
 But this approach was something much more.
 It was in many ways like hand-writing an A3.
 Through the use of cardboard and duct tape, I was able to work together with the Team Member, pull in his ideas, and engage together to make something that worked for him.
 He really was part of the improvement process.
-After multiple tries with the Team Member, we landed on something that worked and THEN asked maintenance to make something more permanent.
+Finally, after multiple tries with the Team Member, we landed on something that worked and then asked maintenance to make something more permanent.

 There are a couple more fundamental concepts here.

 As true lean practitioners, we should demonstrate with the company how to make physical changes at the gemba.
 Coaching advice isn’t enough if the gemba doesn’t change for the better.
 We don’t want to do it for them, but we can demonstrate a good way by doing it with them.
 And the simple tools of cardboard, duct tape, and string can be that entry-point.

 Furthermore, on a bit deeper level, using cardboard, duct tape, and string promotes a do-first kaizen mindset.
 It allows one to iterate quickly and not get stuck overthinking numbers, methods, etc. It gives birth to something more profound than the words “hands-on” can easily convey.
 As you iterate improvement quickly with these tools, this rapid rhythm of try-adjust-try-adjust can elevate the feeling of kaizen directed towards customer value that the Team Member needs.
 Dare I say?
 It creates a kind of kaizen enthusiasm or “high.”
 Of course, we should understand the purpose behind the improvement, but it is a specific way to spark change.

 Whatever field you work in, if you are responsible for kaizen in your company, strive for making quick changes in your workplace by finding your cardboard, duct tape, and string.